Sewer Service Area Planning

 PO Box 477

-City of Watertown, parts of Towns of Emmet and Shields in Dodge County, and Towns of Watertown and Milford in Jefferson County
+Parts of towns of Emmet and Shields in Dodge County, and towns of Watertown and Milford in Jefferson County

 - Complex growth areas (Designated Areas)